benizi/edn/README.md

 - [x] Reads edn forms from stdin, outputs JSON to stdout
 - [x] Can compile to native binary using GraalVM
+- [x] Use a custom reader for `#uuid`-tagged values

 # License

-Copyright © 2018 Benjamin R. Haskell
+Copyright © 2018-2019 Benjamin R. Haskell

 Distributed under the MIT License¹ (included in file: [LICENSE](LICENSE)).